For believers, a trip to the mountains can be an opportunity to view the artistry of a maker who lovingly crafted a world of beauty and wonder.

 For those who wish to stay in town, head on over to Wear Farm City Park for Pigeon Forge’s annual Easter egg hunt.

-3. Easter Sunrise Service at Ober Gatlinburg
+3. Easter Sunrise Service at Ober Mountain

 The symbolism of rising to worship as the sun dawns on a new day is powerful.